ComposableFi/composable/docs/docs/parachains/picasso/pica-use-cases.md

 # PICA use cases

 PICA is the native token of the Picasso parachain.
-We have made a concerted effort to ensure that the PICA token withholds as much utility as possible by incorporating various value accrual methods, governance features, and time-weighted benefits in the form of fNFTs.
+We have made a concerted effort to ensure that the PICA token holds as much utility as possible by incorporating various value accrual methods, governance features, and time-weighted benefits in the form of fNFTs.
 While the PICA token provides the community a strong voice and rewards for participating within the ecosystem, it is also fundamental for the operation of collators and oracles.
 Thus, the PICA token is fundamental for